 When it comes to truly understanding how to practice law, the more real-life experience you can gain the better you will be as a lawyer upon graduation.
 At Chase, you can learn about the law first-hand by trying real cases and working alongside local practitioners to gain knowledge that supplements lessons learned from a textbook.

-"It's a partnership model, so the students and I do everything together.
-You know we're really as a group intensely interested in what's happening to children and youth in our community.
-And then we go out to provide services to them."
+"The Children's Law Center Clinic is a partnership model; the students and I do everything together.
+We're intensely interested in what's happening to children and youth in our community.
+And then we go out to provide them with pro bono legal services."

 Director, Children's Law Center Clinic

 Represent children and youths in actual cases involving a variety of matters such as status offenses, high-conflict custody disputes, educational concerns, or delinquency actions.